open-austin/open-austin.github.io/_posts/2017-01-17-yearly-review.md

 date: 2017-01-17
 type: post
 published: true
-thumb: blah
+thumb: obama_trump.jpg
-thumbalt: blah
+thumbalt: Trump & Obama
 author:
   first_name: Mateo
   last_name: Clarke
 ---

 When Open Austin was founded in 2009, [Obama's open data initiative](https://www.whitehouse.gov/open) was just getting started.
 In the eight years since, the world is now a different place.

-Code for America [sent its Fellows](http://kut.org/post/what-can-code-america-do-austin) to inject tech talent into local government, including Austin as a pilot city in 2012.
+Code for America [announced it would send its Fellows](http://kut.org/post/what-can-code-america-do-austin) to inject tech talent into local government, including Austin as a pilot city in 2012.
 Five years ago, the White House recognized the first weekend in June as the [National Day of Civic Hacking](https://www.whitehouse.gov/blog/2016/06/03/open-data-and-innovation-national-day-civic-hacking-2016), an event we co-present annually as the [ATX Hack for Change](http://atxhackforchange.org/).

 It is interesting to juxtapose the history of Open Austin, and the larger national "Civic Tech" movement, with the Presidential Timeline.
 It reminds us just how young this work is.
-In 2017, our organization will experience it's first Presidential Transition.
+In 2017, our organization is experiencing it's first Presidential Transition.

-As our 45th President, Donald J Trump, is inaugurated in DC this week, we'd like to reflect on highlights from last year.
-Then we will lay out some challenges ahead.
+Our 45th President, Donald J Trump, was inaugurated in DC last week.
+We'd like to reflect on highlights from 2016.
+Then we will lay out  our focus ahead for 2017.

 ## 2016 Recap